mikemcqueen/hvmvis/README.md

-This displays the terms in Node memory for a branch of HVM3-Strict running bench_parallel_sum.hvms with a @Height of 2.
+This displays the terms in Node memory for a branch of HVM3-Strict running bench_parallel_sum_range.hvms with a @Height of 2.

 HVM3 is not actually executed or required for this - I generated a logfile of all HVM3 memory operations and included it in this repo.
 This viewer parses that log file.

-@sum/@sum_node/@sum_tree terms are not displayed because there's not enough screen real estate :p.

 Terms start as the values they are initialized to in expand_ref(), or in the case of MATU32 "emergent nodes", the values they are initialized to during execution of that interaction, and they update as each memory operation of each subsequent